- Your baby should wear the CranioCap® 22–23 hours per day

 The CranioCap® is designed to fit snugly on your baby’s head.
 Adjust the Velcro strap so the CranioCap® is snug, but not tight.

-Once a CranioCap® has been fitted, your baby will be seen by an orthotist every one to two weeks.
+Once a CranioCap® has been fitted, your baby will be seen by an orthotist about every two weeks.
 Follow-up care with an orthotist is very important to make sure the CranioCap® always fits properly as your baby grows.
 The follow-up care is included in the cost of the CranioCap®.

 Wash the CranioCap® once or twice a day using your baby’s usual shampoo.
 The padding inside the CranioCap® is closed-cell foam, which means that it is safe to get wet.
 Wipe the padding with a damp washcloth and a small amount of the shampoo to remove dirt, oil and sweat from the padding.
 Then wipe the padding thoroughly again, this time with a clean, damp washcloth to completely remove the soap.
 Do not soak the CranioCap®.
 Once a week, wipe the inside of the CranioCap® with a 50/50 mixture of rubbing alcohol and water for additional cleaning.
 Make sure your baby’s head and the CranioCap® are completely dry before putting it back on.

 Once your baby has completed the Break-In Wearing Schedule (see back of this handout), he/she should wear the CranioCap® for 22–23 hours each day.
 Your baby should take 2–4 breaks throughout the day, each lasting approximately 30 minutes.